adjeielias90/Real-World-Datascience/customer_behavioral_interest_prediction/readme.md

-# Directing Customers to Subscription using app activity
+# Directing Customers to Subscriptions using app activity

 Real World Machine Learning projects inspired by the need to create.
-Project 03: Directing Customers to Subscription Through App Behavior Analysis
+Project 03: Directing Customers to Subscriptions/Suggestions Through App Behavior Analysis
+Industry: Fintech

 ## Description
+Evaluating users to soecify whether or noot they are likely to subscribe to a paid service, based on the behavior of such user on the platform.

 ## Getting Started